Hritikraj8804/practice/CD_LAB/README.md

 ## Introduction

 This repository provides practical implementations of fundamental concepts in compiler design.
 The experiments cover lexical analysis, parsing techniques, and basic code generation.
 These implementations are primarily in C, with some experiments utilizing Lex and Yacc.

+## Experiments

+The following is a list of experiments included in this repository: